-Since the beginning of the century, XII, when the Monastery of St. Andrew of Ancede was founded, that its history is closely related to the production and commercialization of wine.
-Since medieval times, wine was channeled to the city of Porto, integrating the commercial circuits of the River Douro.
+Since the beginning of the twelfth century, the monastery’s history is closely tied to the production and commercialization of wine.
+From the medieval ages onwards, the wine was sent to the city of Oporto becoming part of the Douro river trade-routes.

 The Bahian religious heritage is rich and diverse.
 In addition to the Monastery of St. Andrew of Ancede, there are numerous churches, hermitages and chapels that are scattered throughout the county and that over time have helped to build the landscape of the territory.
 More than monuments, they are cultural and spiritual manifestation, places that successive [...]

 As source of inspiration for the novel “A Cidade e as Serras”, this institution was created in “Casa de Tormes”, which today serves as a museum to preserve the scenario described in the novel and celebrate the author’s life and final work.